Cashmere, New Zealand

+Cashmere is prone to hill related hazards such as rock fall, cliff collapse and landslips.

 Geography

 Cashmere is situated on the north side of the Port Hills, immediately above the southern terminus of Colombo Street and approximately five kilometres south of the city centre.
 The suburb's location on the Port Hills offers it a commanding view over the rest of the mostly flat city.
 Cashmere's proximity to the rest of the Port Hills has also made it a favourite for recreation, with the upper reaches of the suburb dominated by Victoria Park with its multiple bike and walking tracks and connections to further tracks running the length of the Port Hills.
 Above Victoria Park is Sugarloaf, a 496 m peak which is the location of a 119 m transmission tower used for local radio and TV stations.
 The Ōpāwaho / Heathcote River marks the northern extent of the suburb, flowing roughly along the base of the Port Hills.
+Cashmere is prone to hill related hazards such as rock fall, cliff collapse and landslips.

+Canterbury earthquakes

+Cashmere was hit hard by the 4 September 2010 Canterbury and 22 February 2011 Christchurch earthquakes.
+The fault rupture (a 'blind' fault) extended from Cashmere east-northeast to the estuary area.
+A GNS report on land instability indicated 36 areas of mass movement.
+The fault caused extensive damage due to rockfalls, land movement and cliff collapse.
+Following the quake, deep tension cracks and rents on slopes indicated areas with potential for further collapse.
+Rock fall included both cliff collapse and boulder roll, loess landsildes, retaining wall and fill failures.
+Hundreds of houses were damaged by rock fall, landslides and ground cracking.